 For the feature extraction, we can write the following method:

-What to do next now we have translated the text into numerical values?
-First note that in our case, our numerical values per document are in a three dimensional space: there are three dimensions/features.
-A linear classifier tries to separate datapoints in this space by placing a so called hyperplane.
+Note that in our case the numerical values per document are in a three dimensional space: there are three dimensions/features.
+A linear classifier tries to separate datapoints in this space by fitting a hyperplane.
 You can think of an hyperplane as a line or a plane in higher dimensions.
-Everything below the hyperplane is classified as spam and everything above the hyperplane is classified as not-spam (or the otherway around, just how you define the hyperplane).
+Everything at one side of the hyperplane is classified as spam and everything on the other side of the hyperplane is classified as not spam.
 Now, there are many choices for a Text Classification algorithm.
 A choice that does work well in simple cases is the Stochastic Gradient Descent classifier.
-In Python, it is easy to train the classifier on the training set and test it on the test set.
-This can be done as follows:
+We can now train our classifier as follows:

 After executing the code, we get the following results:

 As you can see, the classifier does the right thing!
-Now we can classify little spammy e-mail messages.
+Now we can filter spammy e-mail messages ourselves!

 Try to implement more features, like the words used in text messages.
-For example, the word “VIAGRA” is often used in spam e-mails.
+For example, the word “VIAGRA” is often found in spam e-mails.
 Try to classify some more text messages.
-If you need any help, you can send me a (not so spammy) e-mail message.
+If you need any help, you can send me a message.